 8. The Staircase

 On December 9, 2001 novelist Michael Peterson called 911 to report his wife Kathleen had fallen down the stairs.
 But when police arrived they found a scene that looked more like a murder than an accident.
 The coroner determined Kathleen had bled to death from numerous injuries over a period of two hours.
-This 13-part series follows the trial through numerous twists and turns, including three recently released episodes that complicate the narrative once again.
+This 13-part series, now available on Netflix, follows the trial through numerous twists and turns, including three recently released episodes that complicate the narrative once again.

 9. The Imposter